MobileLLM/ChainStream/ChainStreamSandBox/tasks/TASK_LIST.md

 - news dataset:
   1. authors extraction: extract the authors of a news article
   2. description judgment: judge the topics of a news article
-  3. category classification: classify the category of a news article: classify the category of a news article
+  3. category classification: classify the category of a news article
   4. date extraction: extract the date of a news article
   5. link extraction: extract the links of a news article
   6. title extraction: extract the title of a news article